 While Sling TV is the most affordable way to watch FS1 there are other live TV streaming services that offer access to FS1 live streaming.
 They are listed below with a brief description.

 Stream FS1 on Hulu Live TV

 Live streaming of FS1 is available through Hulu Live TV.
-As with Sling, you can get a 1-week free trial to watch FS1 live free of charge.
+As with Sling, there are no monthly contracts, so you can try their live TV service without fear of a long term commitment.
 Previously Hulu was known for their vast on-demand streaming library.
-It also includes FS2 and all the Fox Regional Sports networks if you live within the networks market.
+It also includes FS2 and all the Fox Regional Sports networks if you live within the network’s market.
 Hulu Live TV is one of the best live TV streaming services available.
 It includes the following features:

 - The basic package comes with 50 hours of cloud DVR storage.
 (Upgrades available)